 Where should I park?

 Parking has been a bit of a hot button issue here on our small campus.
-Luckily, we’re adding a brand new lot on the south end of campus to ensure that there is room for everyone!
+Luckily, we’ve added a lot on the south end of campus to ensure that there is room for everyone!
 There is plenty of room for students, faculty, staff and visitors.
-There is a fee for a parking pass, which may be purchased in the Business Office.
+There is a fee for a parking pass, which may be purchased in the business office.

 What are the library’s hours?

 The Jack C. Taylor library is a great spot on campus for getting serious about studying or for browsing a recreational read.
 It’s the perfect place for quiet study or small group meetings.
 Regular hours are from 7:30 a.m. – 11 p.m., Monday-Thursday, 7:30 a.m. – 5 p.m. on Fridays, 9 a.m.-5 p.m. on Saturdays and 1 p.m. – 9 p.m. on Sundays.

 The library offers more than just academic resources.
 E-readers and tablets (Kindle, Nook, iPad, Galaxy) are available for loan.
 We also have DVDs, ebooks and classic and modern print books, so that you have access to everything from A Tale of Two Cities to The Hunger Games.